VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

     	Optional URL to VictoriaMetrics or vmselect that will be used to restore alerts state.
 This configuration makes sense only if vmalert was configured with `remoteWrite.url` before and has been successfully persisted its state.
 E.g. http://127.0.0.1:8428
   -remoteWrite.basicAuth.password string
+    	Optional basic auth password for -remoteWrite.url -remoteWrite.basicAuth.passwordFile string
-    	Optional basic auth password for -remoteWrite.url -remoteWrite.basicAuth.username string
+    	Optional path to basic auth password to use for -remoteWrite.url -remoteWrite.basicAuth.username string
-    	Optional basic auth username for -remoteWrite.url -remoteWrite.concurrency int
+    	Optional basic auth username for -remoteWrite.url -remoteWrite.bearerToken string
+    	Optional bearer auth token to use for -remoteWrite.url.
+  -remoteWrite.bearerTokenFile string
+    	Optional path to bearer token file to use for -remoteWrite.url.
+  -remoteWrite.concurrency int
     	Defines number of writers for concurrent writing into remote querier (default 1) -remoteWrite.disablePathAppend